G-W-C/NCD-IIOT-Gateway/README.md

 ![Robustel DIDO Diagram](https://github.com/user-attachments/assets/da208216-00de-4b92-8e3d-3a9cdaf302aa)

 # DO
+The DO is by far the most straightforward of all the I/O. No additional nodes, packages, or programs are required to make this work.\
+Toggle DO1 from the shell with this command:
+    ```
+      sudo rmsg dido cmd DO_CTRL index 3 event inversion
+    ```
 ### Method
 To utilize the DO with Node-RED, we will use the API via a CLI command.
 This requires the user to elevate privileges using sudo and enter a password.
 Since Node-RED runs under the user 'ncdio', we need to modify privileges to allow Node-RED to execute this specific command without a password.
 ### Elevate privileges for the dido cmd set only